ryanrolds/presentations/presentation.md

 # Containers vs. VMs

-* Are Virtual Machines deprecated?
+* Are virtual machines deprecated?
 * Do you need the extra OS boundary?

 ---